 Sitting there drinking coffee or reading a book or planning your weekend or trimming the bottoms of your bell-bottoms or wondering when your hair will be cute.

 Without any help from you, a problem solves itself.

 I’m sorry.
 I got ahead of me and my problem self.
 Let me start at the beginning.

 This is where I open my front door and get my mail and wave at random dog walkers on the street and sit on the front steps and talk to neighbors and hold the occasional yard sale.

 It’s a wonderful place.

-If you’ve been following along on the porch journey, you know we just painted the brick on the porch and the railings and steps and the surrounding foundation.
+A couple of years ago we painted the brick on the porch and the railings and steps and the surrounding foundation.
 It is one of the best decisions we ever made.
 After we painted the brick and we put everything back on the porch and it looked amazing.

 And the vintage metal planters that we had on the porch leaked RUST all over the brand new porch.
 Seriously.
 I came outside after the rain to smell it and there were pools of RUST all over the corners of the porch.
 I guess it had rusted before, but I never noticed it because the brick soaked it up.